themoddedcube/Wireguard-with-Pihole-and-Unbound/README.md

 | 10.66.66.0/26 | 10.66.66.1 - 10.66.66.62 |
 | 10.66.66.0/25 | 10.66.66.1 - 10.66.66.126 |
 | 10.66.66.0/24 | 10.66.66.1 - 10.66.66.254 |

+## Contributions Welcome

+If there is something that can be done better, or if this documentation can be improved in any way, please submit a Pull Request with your fixes or edits.

+---